 Wash wooden sake ware only with running water.
 Hinoki and Japanese cedar have antibacterial properties, so basically, no dish soap is required.

-Do not use hot water either a dishwasher.
+Do not use hot water or a dishwasher.

 Those diminish wooden aromas.